denizlg24/open-hudle/README.md

 # 🏈 OpenHudle – Video Analysis Platform for Teams

-> An open-source video analysis and team collaboration platform inspired by Hudl — built for coaches, players, and analysts who want full control over their footage and data.
+> A video analysis and team collaboration platform inspired by Hudl — built for coaches, players, and analysts who want full control over their footage and data.

 ---